OrlandoQuintana/quadcopter_from_scratch/README.md

 4. **Flight Simulation**:
    - Use Gazebo or similar simulators to test the quadcopter's behavior in a virtual environment.

+5. **Hardware Upgrades**:
+   - Move flight controller to a dedicated microcontroller for better real time performance.
+Upgrade flight computer from a Raspberry Pi to a high performance GPU based Nvidia Jetson series computer for higher level robotics applications like real time SLAM, computer vision, AI/ML, and more.

 ---

 ## **Conclusion**